 He took care of my dog.

 Please note: IELTS examiners and Cambridge B2 and C1 Examiners love to hear phrasal verbs when you take the speaking exam.
 This will gain you extra points if you attempt to use them in a sentence.
+Make sure you did your best with your English tutor for IELTS.

 Most phrasal verbs have more than one meaning so it can be quite confusing at times.
-For instance “Take off” could be to remove something, but also a flight can also take off, which means to depart.
+For instance, “Take off” could be to remove something, but also a flight can also take off, which means to depart.

 Here are my top 10 phrasal verbs in a sentence: